Ronnie Liu Tian Khiew: Tee Boon Hock Incident

 On 29 July 2010, The Star had exposed that Tee Boon Hock, a member of Klang Municipal Council had used official letters to enable his cronies and family members to get contracts from the government.
-On 12 August 2010, the Speaker of Selangor State Legislative Assembly, Teng Chang Khim and him were called to the DAP Disciplinary Committee as Tee had said that he was instructed by Ronnie.
+On 12 August 2010, the Speaker of Selangor State Legislative Assembly, Teng Chang Khim and he were called to the DAP Disciplinary Committee as Tee had said that he was instructed by Ronnie.

 Removing BERSATU from PH

 On 23 October 2019, he had criticised by-then Prime Minister of Malaysia, Mahathir Mohamed that he had a different ideology with Pakatan Harapan.
 He also asked for another general election so that Pakatan Harapan can form a better federal government without BERSATU.
 The members of BERSATU had denounced him and Mohd Rafiq Naizamohideen had asked DAP to reconsider the alliance between DAP and BERSATU.
 DAP had stated that this is just a personal statement by Ronnie and the Disciplinary Committee had summoned him for questioning.